apache/spark/docs/concepts.rst

 tasks when ``branch_a`` is returned by the Python callable.

-The ``BranchPythonOperator`` can also be used with XComs allowing branching context to dynamically decide what branch to follow based on previous tasks.
+The ``BranchPythonOperator`` can also be used with XComs allowing branching context to dynamically decide what branch to follow based on upstream tasks.
 For example:

 .. code:: python